You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 • Ease of use and support (20%): Control panel quality, migration tools, response time of support, and availability of live chat or phone.

-We also verified pricing, data center counts, and uptime claims directly from each provider’s documentation as of April 2026.
+We verified pricing, data center counts, and uptime claims directly from each provider’s documentation as of April 2026.
 Prices listed are introductory unless noted.

 1. Hostinger Cloud: Best Overall Cloudways Alternative for Value